Paravel/DayTrip-Blog/_drafts/2015-12-03-wateringhole.markdown

 ---

 ![Watering Holes](/assets/img/wateringholes.jpg)
-(Clockwise from top left: [Zelicks Icehouse](https://godaytrip.com/spots/zelicks-icehouse), [Neighbor's Kitchen & Yard](https://godaytrip.com/spots/neighbor-s-kitchen-yard), and [Albert Ice House](https://godaytrip.com/spots/albert-dance-hall))
+(Clockwise from top left: [Zelicks Icehouse](https://godaytrip.com/spots/zelicks-icehouse), [Neighbor’s Kitchen & Yard](https://godaytrip.com/spots/neighbor-s-kitchen-yard), and [Albert Ice House](https://godaytrip.com/spots/albert-dance-hall))

-There's nothing like finding a nice spot to relax for a beer after a long day of hiking or swimming.
+There’s nothing like finding a nice spot to relax for a beer after a long day of hiking or swimming.
 While breweries are always a great choice, they can sometimes have weird hours or be too far out of the way.
 We think our new [watering hole](https://godaytrip.com/categories/watering-holes) category will be just what the doctor ordered.
 Here are a few things we took into consideration when picking the perfect one:

 Easy to get to